 Priority is given to Cass, Christian, Logan, Menard or Sangamon businesses that offer marketable skills and self-sufficient wages.

-Awards made in response to this application will be contingent upon availability of funds and released for the purposes authorized by this program.
+Awards made in response to this application will be contingent upon the availability of funds and released for the purposes authorized by this program.

 Training needs to be completed by the contract end date unless otherwise authorized at the time of grant approval.